NickyMwangi/agile-assessment/README.md

 # Reack-Assessment

 I have developed the project using React 18.3.2.
-React is ligher to work with on such a small task compared Angular and that's why I preferred using it to Angular.
+React is ligher to work with on such a small task compared to Angular and that's why I preferred using it to Angular.
+I have used taiwindCSS because it easier to use than bootstrap or material and also it manages dark mode better.

 Packages I am using in the project are;